-Contrary to a widespread misconception, spouses who are declared saints, blessed or venerable are not required to have abandoned the carnal dimension of their conjugal relationship.
 Fr.
-Pascal Ide, who wrote a book in French on holy couples (“Sacrés couples!”), admits to being amazed by the discovery of this incarnate love.
+Pascal Ide, who wrote a book in French on holy couples (“Sacrés couples!”), admits to being amazed by the discovery of this couple’s unique bond.

 This eros isn’t limited to simple sexual attraction, insofar as it is part of a whole.
 The erotic dimension is an integral part of Christian marriage, just like the philia and agape kinds of love.

 Fr.
 Stéphane Seminckx, an expert on the encyclical Humanae Vitae, uses the metaphor of Russian dolls to illustrate these three dimensions of love:

 - The love of attraction (eros) makes us say: “I perceive you as something good for me.”
 It’s a self-interested love, which responds to a need (to be attracted to the other in order to love them).
 It has a carnal connotation and is a source of pleasure.

 - The love of friendship (philia) includes and transcends the first one and makes us say: “I perceive you as a person: I seek your good.”
 It is a disinterested love, which responds to the need to get out of oneself.
 It has a spiritual connotation and is a source of joy.

 - Finally, conjugal love (agape), which encompasses the two previous dimensions, makes us say: “I give myself to you.”
 It is a total gift.
 It is a response to a vocation, and is a source of happiness.

 Let us return to this incarnated love, so present in the correspondence of the holy spouses Luigi and Beltrame Quattrocchi.